Skip to Content

 Exemption Requests

-To apply, please complete the Exemption Request to Business Licensing By-law Application form and submit it to the licensing office by email [email protected] or by mail or in person.
+To apply, please complete the Exemption Request to Business Licensing By-law Application form and submit it to the Licensing Office by mail or in person or by [email protected].

 Zoning

 Is your location zoned correctly for your type of business, and do you have the required number of parking spaces?
 Call Municipal Licensing and Standards at 905-436-3311, ext.
-2299 or email at [email protected] to find out.
+2299 or email: [email protected] to find out.

 Licences to Serve and/or Sell Alcohol

-To serve and/or sell alcohol in Oshawa, you must apply for a liquor licence/permit from the Alcohol Gaming Commission of Ontario (A.G.C.O.).
-In addition, specific licenses require that you get municipal clearance or approvals from the City of Oshawa.
-Once you apply to the A.G.C.O., they will tell you what else they need from you.
-Please visit the A.G.C.O.'s website to apply.
+To serve and/or sell alcohol in Oshawa, you must apply for a Liquor Sales Licence/Permit from the Alcohol Gaming Commission of Ontario (A.G.C.O.).
+In addition, you may require Municipal Clearance and Agency Approval Letters from the City of Oshawa.
+Once you apply to the A.G.C.O., they will advise you on what else they require from you.
+Please visit the A.G.C.O.'s website for further information.

 Municipal Clearance for a Liquor Sales Licence